sortofsleepy/ofxARKit/README.md

 As to where to initialize, it really doesn't matter all that much, if your project setup is more in the form of a traditional IOS objective-c app, you can set things up in your view controller, or if your app is more like a normal oF app, you should be able to just as easily set things up in your `setup` function.

 # Current functionality
-see the wiki for a brief description of current funcitonality.
+[See the wiki](https://github.com/sortofsleepy/ofxARKit/wiki/Current-Functionality) for a brief description of current funcitonality.

 ### Potential Hurdles in setup of ARKit
 Though ARKit is supported on all devices with an A9 chip(6s onwards I believe) - it is helpful to have a fairly recent device or you may experience near immediate degradation of tracking performance.
 That being said - ARKit is helpful in that manner by warning you of when you're loosing performance by spitting out a message to the effect of `...tracking performance reduced due to resource constraints...`